KatrinaCloyd/program-interview/README.md

 1. HomePage:

-   - Render a title element with `title` prop
+   - Render a title element with `title` prop value
-   - Render a meta element for description with `description` prop
+   - Render a meta element for description with `description` prop value
-   - Hydrate Section component with its props
+   - Replace the paragraph of "Hello" with the `Section` component and provide its props

 2. Section Component

-   - Render all Card components and hydrate props appropraitely
+   - Render all `Card` components and provide their props appropriately

 3. Card Component

-   - Render a heading level 2 element with `name` prop
+   - Render a heading level 2 element with `name` prop value
-   - Render a paragraph element with `title` prop
+   - Render a paragraph element with `title` prop value

 4. Card Styling